groue/GRMustache/Guides/rendering_objects.md

     - <a href="">Orson Welles</a>

 We haven't use the `GRMustacheRendering` protocol here, because `GRMustacheTemplate` does it for us.

+**What have we learnt here?**

+Not much.
+Let's say a handy technique.

 ### Dynamic partials, take 2: objects that "render themselves"